ktiays/SBSObservation/README.md

 >
 > The source code is provided as-is, without any guarantees of correctness, stability, or future maintenance.
 Use it at your own risk.

 Tiny observation framework designed for UIKit-based apps and built with Swift macros.
-It automatically handles deallocation of observations supports iOS 12 and newer.
+It automatically handles the deallocation of observations and supports iOS 12 and newer.

 ```swift
 @SBSObservable